Why Is Venison On Expensive Plates And Food Pantry Shelves?

 Yet there's a very different side to this luxury meat.
 Less than two hours drive from Washington, Daniel Crigler has a whole freezer full of venison that he got for free.

-Crigler's home in central Virginia is surrounded by woodlands that are full of white-tail deer.
+Crigler's home in central Virginia is surrounded by woodlands full of white-tail deer.
 For Crigler, they are venison on the hoof.
 And he loves hunting.
 "I love the outdoors.
 I love being out.
 But I also like to eat the meat," he says, chuckling.

 It's pretty much the only red meat he eats.
 And as he shows off the frozen cuts of venison in his freezer, this crusty man reveals his inner epicurean.
 "That's a whole loin, right there," he says.
 "What I like to do with that is split it open, fill it full of blue cheese, wrap it up in tin foil and put it on the grill for about an hour and a half."